 Most countries have decided to set up a national platform for managing e-invoices, more or less similar to the Italian SDI.
-France, for example, through its national Chorus PRO platform, manages the transmission of invoices centrally, using specially created national formats.
+France, for example, through its national PPF platform (formerly known as Chorus PRO), manages the transmission of invoices centrally, using specially created national formats.

 In Germany, where we have already seen how fragmented the situation is, there is one platform dedicated to handling invoices to central administrations, ZRE, and a number of other platforms for handling invoices to federal state administrations.
 To invoice a local government, therefore, one will have to adapt to the current platform and format in use from time to time.

 Other countries, on the other hand, have chosen to rely on the UBL format, which is managed by OpenPEPPOL and therefore widely shared, while adopting a national platform.
 Finally, Belgium, Norway, and the Netherlands have decided to rely on the PEPPOL network completely, with a view toward greater interoperability at the crossborder level as well.

 Not only electronic invoice: other tax compliance mandates and the SAF-T protocol

 In many cases, the adoption of the electronic invoice is accompanied by the introduction of other constraints and solutions such as CTC (Continuous Transaction Control), related to the digital management of tax compliance, again with the aim of achieving greater traceability.